burakugar/BankService/README.md

 # BankService
 Installation:
-Install the mysql server on the local machine and make sure it is working on the backend and configure the passwords in application.yml.
+Install the MySQL server on the local machine and make sure it is working on the backend and configure the passwords in application.yml.
 Run maven clean install in the following menu.

 <img width="497" alt="image" src="https://user-images.githubusercontent.com/50373019/184540469-bce8b547-0adf-4edb-a4fe-ca9cefaccc02.png">

-Go to swagger page:
+Go to the swagger page:

 http://localhost:8080/swagger-ui/index.html#/

 Implementation details:
 There are two entities in the application.
 1. User:
-Every user have following data fields in database.
+Every user has the following data fields in the database.

 <img width="597" alt="image" src="https://user-images.githubusercontent.com/50373019/184540537-08a77639-4a0c-4633-a4e5-806a5a5341bc.png">

 transactionEntityList represents the transaction of one user.

-Transaction represents a transaction and the "type" of the transaction is configurable, such as:
+The transaction represents a transaction and the "type" of the transaction is configurable, such as:
 "EFT","withdraw","deposit"...

 Here are the transaction data fields: